zuestmedia/zmplugin/readme.txt

 Learn more about ZM WordPress themes and plugins at [zmtheme.com](https://zmtheme.com/).

-If you have any questions or need help, visit the [support page](https://zmtheme.com/support/).
+If you have any questions or need help, visit the [documentation page](https://zmtheme.com/documentation/).

 You can also find us on [Github](https://github.com/zuestmedia/)!